-which is unique up to multiplication by a $p$-adic unit by Hypothesis $\ref{thehy}(1)$.
+which is unique up to multiplication by a $p$-adic unit by Hypothesis $\ref{thehy}$.
 For every integer $n\ges{}0$ define

 where the first (resp., second) map is induced by the Kummer map (resp., by $\pi_{g}$).
-It follows from Proposition 2.7.12 of \cite{Ne-BD} (see also Section 7 of \cite{Be-Da-main} and Theorem 3.10 of \cite{Da-Io}) that for every $x\in{}J_{N^{+},LN^{-}}(K_{n})$ the classe $\psi_{g,n}(x)$ is finite at every prime of $K_{n}$ dividing $p$.
+It follows from Proposition 2.7.12 of \cite{Ne-BD} (see also Section 7 of \cite{Be-Da-main} and Theorem 3.10 of \cite{Da-Io}) that for every $x\in{}J_{N^{+},LN^{-}}(K_{n})$ the class $\psi_{g,n}(x)$ is finite at every prime of $K_{n}$ dividing $p$.
 (To apply Proposition 2.7.12 of \cite{Ne-BD}, note that all results in the Appendix A of loc. cit. on flat cohomology of finite flat group schemes hold for the $p$-divisible group of the elliptic curve $E/K_\mathfrak{p}$ for any prime $\mathfrak{p}\mid p$ of $K$ because $K_\mathfrak{p}/\Q_p$, being unramified, has ramification index smaller that $p-1$).
 Moreover, since $J_{N^{+},LN^{-}}$ has purely toric reduction at every prime divisor of $LN^{-}$, Mumford--Tate theory of $p$-adic uniformisation implies that these classes are ordinary at every such prime.
-In particular, for every multiple $S\in{}\mathscr{S}_{k}$ of $L$, $\psi_{g,n}$ give a morphism (cf. Section $\ref{Sec.DCSelmer}$)
+In particular, $\psi_{g,n}$ gives a morphism (cf. Section $\ref{Sec.DCSelmer}$)

 Recall the compatible sequence of Heegner points $P_n(L)$, for $n\ges 0$, introduced in Section \ref{compheeg} and define